 Companies House Service Design

-Since the start of this year we've been working with Companies House to provide staff training in service design methods and the application of, in particular, helping them to discover how service users connect and use their online service for filing and searching accounts.
+Michelle worked with Companies House to provide staff training in service design methods and the application of, in particular, helping them to discover how service users connect and use their online service for filing and searching accounts.

 - Insights about external factors that influences the way a user uses the online service in context of their working environment, such as; time taken, broadband speed, type of computer used, busyness, attention span and other influences.